penguininja/christmas/_songs/songs/all-i-want-for-christmas-is-you.md

 Standing right outside my door

 ### Chorus
-Oh, I just want you for my own
+I just want you for my own
 More than you could ever know
 Make my wish come true
 Oh baby, all I want for Christmas is you